ccswbs/UoGd7-Training/FreqAQ.md

 ## 10. Does the news archive get generated automatically?

 ## 11. In the news feature, does the "posted" date change every time someone edits?

+## 12. Can we add slideshow in body of page?

+## 13. Who can I contact to get accesss to SiteImprove?

+## 14. Who do I contact to add additional users to my site?

+## 15. Are there RSS feeds?

+## 16. Can you change heading colour and font?

+## 17. Am I responsible for making sure a PDF file is accessible if it is from another website?